SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Sets your face expressions to the idle state when Gesture or Jutsu controls are enabled.
+Sets your facial expressions to the idle state when Gesture or Jutsu controls are enabled, or when using Spring Ball Bind gestures.

 </details>